FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

 Interface2](../images/Offering-Datasets-Through-the-WStore-Interface2.png)](../images/Offering-Datasets-Through-the-WStore-Interface2.png)

-* **Assets**: This step is intended to provide information of the asset to be included as a Product Spec.
+* **Assets**: This step is intended to provide information of the asset to be included as a product specification.
 In this case, as the CKAN dataset is a digital product, you have to set the  “Is Digital product” checkbox to yes.
 For including the dataset info, you have to fill the following
   fields: